wellyshen/react-cool-starter/README.md

 ];
 ```

-The action(s) will be dispatched through `./src/server.tsx` on server-side:
+The action(s) will be dispatched through the `./src/server/ssr.tsx` on server-side:

 ```js
 app.get("*", (req, res) => {